 This kind of shallow beauty is dangerous, destructive, unstable, corrosive, explosive, draining.

 And this, I think, reveals the greatest power of true beauty.
 True beauty not only illuminates our entire being, it empowers the light of everyone else around us.
 True beauty helps other people feel more alive and powerful and real.

 Anyone can do this.
 Anyone can have this kind of beauty.

-Dear Friend: right now you may be worrying that you are too fat or too thin or that there is something wrong with your face or teeth or hair or other aspect of your appearance.
+Dear Friend: right now you may worry that you are too fat or too thin.
+Or that there is something wrong with your face, teeth, hair, or other aspect of your appearance.

-You may be worrying that your clothes are all wrong or that you are too poor or not sophisticated enough to be beautiful.
+You may worry that your clothes are all wrong or that you are too poor or not sophisticated enough to be beautiful.

-You may be worrying that you will never be beautiful enough to have love and that everything that is wrong in your life is due to you not looking the right way.
-These are really common thoughts because this is what our culture teaches us.
+You may worry that you will never be beautiful enough to have love and that everything that is wrong in your life is due to your appearance.
+These are really common thoughts because this is what culture teaches us.

 Bonus: To explore the ideas of beauty in this post more in depth and through poetry, you might like this piece by my friend, Infinite Living.

 I really hate labels like this, as the rest of this post will hopefully demonstrate, and I only use this adjective here to highlight a flaw in our cultural conceptions of beauty.

 And, by the way, there is nothing wrong with fancy clothes, make-up, and elaborate hairstyles.